ibm-messaging/kafka-connect-mq-source/README.md

 In addition, there is another converter for the Avro format that is part of the Confluent Platform.
 This has not been tested with the MQ source connector at this time.

+## Security
+The connector supports authentication with user name and password and also connections secured with TLS using a server-side certificate.
+It does not currently support TLS mutual authentication with client-side certificates.

+### Setting up TLS using a server-side certificate
+To enable use of TLS, set the configuration 'mq.ssl.cipher.suite' to the name of the cipher suite which matches the CipherSpec in the SSLCIPH attribute of the MQ server-connection channel.
+Use the table of supported cipher suites for MQ 9.0.x [here](https://www.ibm.com/support/knowledgecenter/en/SSFKSJ_9.0.0/com.ibm.mq.dev.doc/q113220_.htm) as a reference.
+Note that the names of the CipherSpecs as used in the MQ configuration are not necessarily the same as the cipher suite names that the connector uses.
+The connector uses the JMS interface so it follows the Java conventions.

+You will need to put the public part of the queue manager's certificate in a JSSE truststore and then provide the location of the truststore as property to the Kafka Connect worker that you're using to run the connector.

 ## Configuration
 The configuration options for the MQ Source Connector are as follows: